arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ## Modbus 101

-Modbus is a widely used open and royalty-free serial communications protocol in industrial electronic devices, especially in Building Management Systems (BMS) and Industrial Automation Systems (IAS).
-It has become a _de facto_ standard communications protocol among industrial electronic devices since it was published in 1979 (more than 40 years ago).
+Modbus is an open and royalty-free serial communication protocol widely used in industrial electronic devices, especially in Building Management Systems (BMS) and Industrial Automation Systems (IAS).
+It was published in 1979 (more than 40 years ago) and has become a _de facto_ standard communication protocol among industrial electronic devices.

 ***Modbus communications protocol is often used to connect a supervisory device with a Remote Terminal Unit (RTU) in Supervisory Control and Data Acquisition (SCADA) Systems.***